 Manage Assets for Smooth Operations

-If you're like some manufacturers, your approach to equipment maintenance and repairs is reactive: "If it ain't broke, don't fix it."
-In contrast, top manufacturers use enterprise asset management and perform predictive maintenance 70 percent of the time on average.
-In return, they average 96 percent machine availability.
+Some manufacturers take a reactive approach to equipment maintenance and repairs.
+They think, "If it ain't broke, don't fix it."
+In contrast, top manufacturers use enterprise asset management and perform predictive maintenance.
+In return, they're able to significantly enhance their machine utilization rate.

 Having a sound asset management system is like having a crystal ball.
 You'll know a machine's performance well enough to predict when to schedule maintenance.
-By doing so, you can prevent a breakdown or detect signs that parts are wearing out before they actually go.
+By doing so, you can prevent a breakdown or replace parts that are wearing out.

-Unfortunately, that crystal ball has been out of reach for many manufacturers, primarily due to the heavy initial investment of capital and labor required.
+Historically, comprehensive asset management systems have been out of reach for many manufacturers, primarily due to the heavy initial investment of capital and labor required.
 Another deterrent has been the difficulty of building an integrated system out of a smorgasbord of specialized software products from multiple providers.
-It is nearly impossible to find a provider that offers a total package.
+It was nearly impossible to find a provider that offers a total package.

-These issues are being addressed by software manufacturers, which should make asset management more accessible.
-For example, at least one vendor of plant automation software is offering modular, scalable systems so that you can begin modestly by monitoring one critical piece of equipment and add modules as your budget allows.
-In addition, the system is based on an open standard, which gives you flexibility to add compatible products from other software providers.
+In recent years, software manufacturers have been trying to resolve these issues.
+Their improvements are expected to make asset management systems more widely accessible.
+For example, a vendor of plant automation software now offers modular, scalable systems that allow manufacturers to start by monitoring one critical piece of equipment and then add modules as the budget allows.
+As an added bonus, this system is based on an open standard, which gives the user flexibility to add compatible products from other software providers.

 The options for asset management software solutions have evolved dramatically over the years.
 Systems have become more user-friendly, flexible and affordable than ever before.
 Contact your CPA to help select a system that's right for your business.